LATINO ALUMNI ASSOCIATION OF COLUMBIA UNIVERSITY

 Section 7.
 Student Relations Chair.
 The Student Relations Chair shall oversee the Student Relations committee.
 Chair shall serve as liaison between current Columbia University students and alumni.
 Chair is responsible for keeping alumni informed of events and occurrences on campus that relate to the Latino community.
 The chair is also responsible for creating events as well as supporting programs that foster the relationship between alumni and students.

 Section 1.
 The Advisory Council.
 The Advisory Council shall be comprised of individuals who have contributed to the Columbia University Latino community, Columbia University alumni, faculty, and administrators who are supportive of Latino issues at Columbia University and at large.
-Past presidents of the Board of Directors will automatically be asked to join the Advisory Council upon concluding their terms.
+Past presidents of the Board of Directors will automatically be asked to join the Advisory Council upon concluding their terms; other past leaders of the Executive Committee may be asked to also serve the Advisory Board.
+The President and the Vice-President of the Board of Directors will be ex-officio members of the Advisory Council.
 The President and the Vice-President of the Board of Directors will be ex-officio members of the Advisory Council.

 Section 2.
 Role of the Advisory Council.
 The Advisory Council is charged with advising the Board of Directors on the long-term direction of LAACU.
 The Council will also advise the Board on issues affecting the Latino community in relation to Columbia University.
 The Advisory Council is responsible for sustaining the LAACU Scholarship Fund and for developing other efforts that reflect the goals of the Latino community at Columbia.
 The Advisory Council will report to the General Membership on progress toward achieving the long-term goals of the organization at least once a year.